After 30-plus years, this Berkeley classic will close

 Sign up for The Oaklandside’s free daily newsletter.

 It’s always a shock to discover that your go-to cafe has gone for good, seemingly without notice.
-In our weekly reports, we at Nosh seek to track every notable East Bay restaurant closure in this weekly report.
+In our weekly reports, we at Nosh seek to track every notable East Bay restaurant closure; we then reorganize them by region for this, our monthly report.

 Since, unlike restaurant openings, these shutdowns often happen quietly, your tips and emails are what keeps this column going.
 They’re always welcome at editors@eastbaynosh.org.